waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Item Interaction Mechanics
 - To give an item to an overworld sprite (like the sick Miltank), I must interact with the sprite directly.
 Using the item from the PACK menu only works on my own POKéMON.
 - The game may require a specific item type (e.g., a generic 'BERRY') and will not accept functionally similar but differently named items (e.g., 'BITTER BERRY').
-- **TRUST YOUR TOOLS:** If a verified tool (like `find_path`) reports a negative result (e.g., "No path found"), my default assumption MUST be that the tool is correct and my own visual assessment is flawed.
-I must not immediately jump to debugging the tool without first rigorously re-examining the map data to find the obstacle the tool has identified.
-This is a recurring failure point.
 - **Red Herring Passages:** A hidden passage is not a guaranteed path forward.
 The secret passage on Olivine Lighthouse 5F at (8, 7) led to a confirmed dead end.
 If a new path quickly proves fruitless, I must be willing to backtrack immediately rather than assuming there's a deeper puzzle.
 - **Challenge Root Hypothesis in Loops:** When physically stuck in a repetitive loop (e.g., walled off in a section with only one entrance/exit), the root hypothesis about how to progress is likely flawed.
 I assumed the central column was the only path up, which was wrong.
 I must backtrack to an earlier point and find an entirely different route instead of trying to force a solution within the loop.